What is a Depreciation Schedule?

 - Fixed amount

 - Reasonable growth rate

-If it seems, in the past, that depreciation expense has remained constant, the company may be using a linear depreciation policy, such as the straight-line depreciation method.
+If it seems that the depreciation expense has remained constant, the company may be using a linear depreciation policy, such as the straight-line depreciation method.
 In such a case, it is handy to use depreciation expense as a percentage of net PP&E, or to simply roll forward the recurring depreciation amount.

 Summarizing the depreciation schedule

-At the bottom of the depreciation schedule, prepare a breakdown of the change in PP&E. This begins with the beginning balance of PP&E, net of accumulated depreciation.
-From this beginning balance, add capital expenditures, subtract depreciation expense and subtract any sales or write-offs.
+At the bottom of the depreciation schedule, prepare a breakdown of the net change in PP&E. This begins with the beginning balance of PP&E, net of accumulated depreciation.
+From this beginning balance, add capital expenditures, subtract depreciation expense, and also subtract any sales or write-offs.
 The final total should be the ending balance of PP&E, already net of accumulated depreciation.

 At this point, it may be prudent to smooth the projections.
-If it seems that the trend in the future is too wonky, or the relationship between future capex and depreciation expense becomes dissimilar, consider revisiting the forecasting assumptions for each item.
+If it seems that the trend in the future is lumpy, or the relationship between future CapEx and depreciation expense becomes dissimilar, consider revisiting the forecasting assumptions for each item.
 Real estate is a specific industry that requires heavy use of the depreciation schedule.

-While the three core statements are the backbone of the financial model, the depreciation schedule is one of many supporting schedules that help solidify a model.
+While the three core statements are the backbone of a financial model, the depreciation schedule is one of many supporting schedules that help solidify the model.